 David’s huge tome, Thai Food, is just as much a reference and compendium of Thai food and the history of Thai cuisine as it is a cookbook.
 It makes no promises to pander to the cook who wants to knock out a curry on a Saturday night after a brief trip to the local supermarket duopoly.

-While it is easy to find coconut milk on the shelves around the world (don’t tell David, but I’d be happy to make a curry with store-bought coconut cream if I had a desperate longing for a Thai curry), you’re not going to find prahok on the average supermarket shelf and you’ll have to do a fair bit of detective work.
-Start by figuring out the suburbs where your city’s Cambodian diaspora resides and head there.
-At the very least, investigate the city’s best Asian supermarkets and grocery stores.
+While it is easy to find coconut milk on the shelves around the world (don’t tell David, but I’d be happy to make a curry with store-bought coconut cream if I had a desperate longing for a Thai curry), you’re not going to find prahok on the average supermarket shelf.

-Regardless of how our old Cambodian cooks believe an authentic cari Saramann should be made, every recipe for Saraman curry in modern Cambodian cookbooks that we have specifies shrimp paste being used in the curry paste and not prahok.
+Regardless of how our old Cambodian cooks believe an authentic cari Saramann should be made, every recipe for Saraman curry in the modern Cambodian cookbooks on our bookshelves calls for shrimp paste to be used in the curry paste and not prahok.

 Indeed, one well-regarded Khmer-American chef and cookbook writer, Narin Seng Jameson, in her book Cooking the Cambodian Way, calls the Saraman curry paste an Indian-style curry paste and the curry itself, a ‘Salman curry’.
 She uses shrimp paste and the addition of a powder of dried caraway seeds (also known as Persian cumin) in her paste.

 Cambodia’s Cham Muslim people, however, consider the Saraman curry to be their dish, so it is therefore not actually Khmer.
 The Chams have historically been fishing people, living on the coast, lake and rivers, and use shrimp paste.
 So you could indeed use shrimp paste guilt-free.